BrianBock/ENPM661-Project3-Phase-4/README.md

 ### Polygon
 To add a polygon obstacle you need to specify all points that make up the exterior of the polygon in the form (x,y).
-The program will draw lines between each point so the order matters.
+The program will draw lines between each point so the order matters - they must be defined clockwise.
+It does not matter which point you start from.
 The lines in text file should look like this

     polygon
         point: x1,y1